ISISNeutronMuon/quickBayes/docs/source/theory.rst

 Sometimes we will want to determine the best model when there are distinguishable lines within the model.
 For example, selecting if the background is flat or linear.
 In this section we will show how to handle this sort of model selection analytically by using a series of approximations and assumptions.
+Since the derivation is very similar to the above, just the key changes will be highlighted here.

 Lets define a model, :math:`M` as as sum of indistinguishable functions/lines and some other functions :math:`g_i`